 Purchasers of debentures may hold interests in the global certificates through the depositary if they are participants in the depositary system.
 Purchasers may also hold interests through a securities intermediary-banks, brokerage houses and other institutions that maintain securities accounts for customers-that has an account with the depositary.
-The depositary will maintain accounts showing the security holdings of their customers.
+The depositary will maintain accounts showing the security holdings of its participants, and these participants will in turn maintain accounts showing the security holdings of their customers.
 Some of these customers may themselves be securities intermediaries holding securities for their customers.
 Thus, each beneficial owner of a book-entry certificate will hold that certificate indirectly through a hierarchy of intermediaries, with the depositary at the "top" and the beneficial owner's own securities intermediary at the "bottom."